nexthink-oss/ghup/README.md

 ## Features

 * Create and update tags, both lightweight and annotated.
-* Add, update and delete content
+* Add, update and delete content idempotently.
 * GitHub-verified commits (when using a GitHub App-derived token), facilitating the enforcement of commit signing.
-* Repository and author defaults inferred from local context (e.g. git clone).
+* Configuration defaults inferred from local context (e.g. git clone and environment).
 * Completely self-contained: no external dependencies.

 ## Requirements